-- 3.9 The Committee's Terms of Reference is to fulfil its functions as they relate to any policies, services and activities concerning: - Education and children's social care. - The safety and wellbeing of children, including safeguarding with statutory partners. - The needs of all children and young people, families and carers (children's services). - Oversight of the Children's Trust. - Early years health and wellbeing. - Looked after children, corporate parenting.
+- 3.10 The Committee's Terms of Reference is to fulfil its functions as they relate to any policies, services and activities concerning: - Education and children's social care. - The safety and wellbeing of children, including safeguarding with statutory partners.

-- Special Education Needs and Disability. - School improvement, school places and travel to and from school. - Youth engagement and youth services. - Development of 14-19 career pathways, enterprise and entrepreneurship in Birmingham schools. - 3.10 The Overview and Scrutiny Committee dealing with education matters shall include in its membership the following voting representatives: - a) Church of England diocese representative (one). - b) Roman Catholic diocese representative (one). - c) Parent Governor representatives (two). - 3.11 The Committee is chaired by Cllr Kerry Jenkins, and its membership comprises Cllrs: Jilly Bermingham, Debbie Clancy, Adam Higgs, Des Hughes, Morriam Jan, Jane Jones, and Shehla Moledina, and statutory co-optees: Sarah Smith, Justine Lomas, Osamugi Ogbe and Rabia Shami.
+- The needs of all children and young people, families and carers (children's services). - Oversight of the Children's Trust. - Early years health and wellbeing. - Looked after children, corporate parenting. - Special Education Needs and Disability. - School improvement, school places and travel to and from school. - Youth engagement and youth services. - Development of 14-19 career pathways, enterprise and entrepreneurship in Birmingham schools. - 3.11 The Local Government Act 2000 and the Local Authorities (Committee System) (England) Regulations 2012 requires the Council to have a Church of England and a Roman Catholic Church representative coopted on its overview and scrutiny committee. - 3.12 The Parent Governor Representatives (England) Regulations 2001 requires the appointment of at least two but not more than five parent governor representatives to each of their education overview and scrutiny committees and subcommittees. - 3.13 These members are entitled to vote at a meeting of the committee or subcommittee on any question which relates to any education functions which are the responsibility of the authority concerned executive, and which falls to be decided at the meeting.1 - 3.14 Therefore, the Overview and Scrutiny Committee dealing with education matters shall include in its membership the following voting representatives: - a) Church of England diocese representative (one). - b) Roman Catholic diocese representative (one). - c) Parent Governor representatives (two). - 3.15 The Committee is chaired by Cllr Kerry Jenkins, and its membership comprises Cllrs: Jilly Bermingham, Debbie Clancy, Adam Higgs, Des Hughes, Morriam Jan, Jane Jones, and Shehla Moledina, and statutory co-optees: Sarah Smith Church of England diocese representative, Ted Hammond Roman Catholic diocese representative, Osamugi Ogbe parent governor representative and Rabia Shami parent governor representative.